Presidents, Vice Presidents, and First Ladies of the United States

 Invitations for the White House and All Other Requests

-If you would like to extend an invitation to, have questions for, or would like information about the President, the White House, or the status of a request, contact the White Houseonline, by phone, fax or by mail.
+If you would like to extend an invitation to, have questions for, or would like information about the president, the White House, or the status of a request, contact the White House.

 Ask a real person any government-related question for free.
 They'll get you the answer or let you know where to find it.